 - Alanine Aminotransferase (ALT) and Aspartate Aminotransferase (AST) – these liver enzymes are released when there is liver damage.
 The higher the number, the more damage there is to the liver.

-- Gamma-Glutamyl Transferase (GGT) – high levels of this enzyme is also an indicator of liver damage.
-Certain medications, illicit drug use, heavy alcohol intake and bile tract obstruction can lead to high levels. of GGT.
+- Gamma-Glutamyl Transferase (GGT) – high levels of this enzyme are also an indicator of liver damage.
+Certain medications, illicit drug use, heavy alcohol intake, and bile tract obstruction can lead to high levels. of GGT.

 - Bilirubin – high levels of bilirubin, a product of hemoglobin, can cause jaundice, indicating liver problems.